 Mountains have a way of making us feel in awe when we look at them from afar.

-These majestic work of Mother Nature remind us how little we truly are in this world – and yet heights like these we are able to climb.
+These majestic works of Mother Nature remind us how little we truly are in this world – and yet heights like these we can climb.

 You then get lost in your thoughts of, one day, reaching that summit.